Employee stock option plans: the complete startup guide

 Cliff vesting

-Think of a Cliff as the probation period for equity.
-It’s a period of time before any options vest.
+Think of cliff vesting as the probation period for equity.
+It’s a period of time before any stock options vest.
 It’s usually set at one year, which gives the company time to see how the option-holder performs, before they receive any equity.

-For example, if Tracey has a 12 month Cliff, 25% of her options would vest 12 months after her start date.
+For example, if Tracey has a 12 month cliff, 25% of her stock options would vest 12 months after her start date.

 These are options that vest gradually over a period of time (what we call as the "vesting period").